stcarrez/ada-keystore/README.md

 ## Version 1.4.1 - Under development
   - Cleanup build environment to drop configure
+  - Fix #24: Cannot add a GPG user on a keystore having a password

 ## Version 1.4.0  - Jul 2023
   - Feature #15: Authenticator with TOTP support